vankraster/MauiPerfDebugOverlay/README.md

 Add the NuGet package to your project:

-dotnet add package MauiPerfDebugOverlay --version 1.0.3
+dotnet add package PerformanceDebugOverlay --version 1.0.3

 ---